UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/arrays.md

 | Task | Details |
 | :--- | :--- |
 | 4 |  Run the program and observe the results.
 Try changing other elements in the arrays.
 Remember, array elements are numbered from zero and it's your responsibility to only reference elements inside the arrays - otherwise very bad things will happen and curry will never taste the same again!|

+In a previous lab we used an array (of chars) to allow us to construct a string.
+Something like this:

+char name[6] = "Monty";

+Here we have created an array of 6 chars which has been initialised with the name 'Monty' plus the null character which the compiler adds.